Published: 2 March 2012

-The stock of central government guarantees stood at EUR 19.5 billion at the end of the fourth quarter of 2010.
-At the end of December, the stock of guarantees was just short of one per cent higher than one year previously and 5 per cent lower than at the end of the previous quarter.
-During the fourth quarter of the year, new central government guarantees were granted to the amount of EUR 1 billion.
+The stock of central government guarantees stood at EUR 24.2 billion at the end of 2011.
+At the end of the year, the stock of guarantees was 16 per cent higher than one year previously and 5 per cent higher than at the end of the previous quarter.
+During the last quarter of the year, new central government guarantees were granted to the amount of EUR 1.7 billion.
 The majority of the guarantees were granted to enterprises.
-Central government guarantees include all guarantees for which the state is ultimately liable.
+Central government guarantees include all guarantees granted by the state, state-owned enterprises and special credit institutions for which the state is ultimately liable.

-Guarantees to enterprises make up 51 per cent of the stock of central government guarantees.
-Guarantees granted to housing associations make up 26 per cent and those to households 16 per cent of the guarantee stock.
-The remaining 7 per cent of the stock of central government guarantees is divided among insurance and financial corporations, the rest of the world and general government.
+Guarantees to enterprises make up 49 per cent of the stock of central government guarantees.
+Guarantees granted to housing associations account for 29 per cent and those to households for 13 per cent of the guarantee stock.
+The remaining nine per cent of the stock of central government guarantees is divided among insurance and financial corporations, the rest of the world and general government.

 Source: Central government guarantees, Statistics Finland

 Director in charge: Ari Tyrkkö